LoginRadius/php-sdk/README.md

 >Replace 'LOGINRADIUS_SITE_NAME_HERE', 'LOGINRADIUS_API_KEY_HERE' and  'LOGINRADIUS_API_SECRET_HERE' in the above code with your LoginRadius Site Name, LoginRadius API Key, and Secret which you can get [here](https://www.loginradius.com/docs/api/v2/admin-console/platform-security/api-key-and-secret).

 >API Request Signing:- define('API_REQUEST_SIGNING', true); When initializing the SDK, you can optionally specify enabling this feature.
-Enabling this feature means the customer does not need to pass an API secret in an API request.
+Enabling this feature means that the customer does not need to pass an API secret in an API request.
 Instead, they can pass a dynamically generated hash value.
 This feature will also make sure that the message is not tampered during transit when someone calls our APIs.

 >Pass the **proxy configurations** if you want to **set Http Server Proxy Configuration** through your PHP SDK.
 Protocol, Host and port are required to set Http Server Proxy configuration (username and password are optional).